Gargopedia

 This post starts the study of one of the most fascinating figures decorating gargoyles.
 It’s none other than the devil himself, an ever present and essential image on churches and cathedrals, and one we also see on other buildings in civil architecture.

-I discussed the meaning of the devil when I looked at symbolism and in this first post on the iconography of the devil, we’ll be seeing some of the characteristic traits of the devil’s image, features that repeat themselves in the vast majority of gargoyles.
+We discussed the meaning of the devil when we looked at symbolism and in this first post on the iconography of the devil, we’ll be seeing some of the characteristic traits of the devil’s image, features that repeat themselves in the vast majority of gargoyles.

 Depictions of the devil take on a number of appearances.
 There’s a wide variety of forms, undoubtedly due to the fact that ugliness offers artists so many more options than beauty.
 Rebold Benton tells us that this diversity of demonic forms might be related to the devil’s metamorphic abilities.